 Each cruise line has its own list of shore excursion options with provided descriptions and usually customer ratings.
 You can take comfort in knowing that these shore excursion vendors are vetted by the cruise line.
 Further, the list of offerings may change from time to time based on cruisers’ feedback.

 If you are looking for suggestions on the most popular activities in each port of call, there are several cruise blogs and vlogs out there that offer shore excursion reviews.
 You can also find feedback from travelers on sites like TripAdvisor, Cruise Critic, or Facebook groups.
-Odds are there is someone out there who has taken the exact shore excursion that you are considering.
+Odds are there is someone out there who has taken the exact shore excursion that you are considering and has posted their thoughts online about it.

 What Type of Shore Excursion Do You Want to Book?

 There are endless shore excursion options.
-First, you will need to decide what type of activity that you want to book.
+First, you will need to decide what type of activity you want to book.
 Are you looking for an all-inclusive beach break or a relaxing day ashore?
-If this is your first time visiting a port of call, then you might want to book a sightseeing tour.
+If this is your first time visiting a port of call, you might want to book a sightseeing tour.
 These tours usually make quick stops at all the popular attractions, with just enough time for photos and a bit of information.
-These excursions can be bus tours, walking tours, or even helicopter tours.
+These excursions are usually bus tours or walking tours.

 If you are the adventurous type, then you will want to catch your latest thrill.
-From zip-lining to ATVs and horseback riding, to hiking in a rainforest, up a volcano, or on a glacier, there are plenty of activities for thrillseekers like ourselves to enjoy in every port of call.
+From zip-lining, ATVs, and horseback riding to hiking in a rainforest, up a volcano, or on a glacier, there are plenty of activities for thrill-seekers like ourselves to enjoy in every port of call.

-If you are looking for something a bit less touristy, many cruise lines now offer cultural immersion shore excursions.
+If you are looking for something a bit less touristy, many cruise lines offer cultural immersion shore excursions.
 These tours will get you closer to the people, culture, and authentic cuisine of the region you are visiting.
-Some premium cruise lines even offer privileged access to popular attractions.
+Some premium cruise lines even offer privileged access to popular attractions where you can go during off-hours or to areas that are normally off-limits to the general public.

 How Long Do You Want to Be in Port?